getdock/public-docs/oauth.rst

 - ``code_challenge``: the ``code_challenge`` you generated in Step 0.
 - ``code_challenge_method``: 'S256' is always expected, it means that your ``code_challenge`` was produced by using a SHA256 hash (which is mandatory).

+Never use an embedded user-agent for this redirection: without the usual address bar and visible certificate validation features that browsers have, it is impossible for the user to know if they are signing in to the legitimate Dock application.

 PKCE Step 2 - Authorization page
 --------------------------------